anup26x11x2006/Scientific-Calculator/README.md

-   # SCIENTIFic-Calculator Made By ANUP
+   # SCIENTIFIc-Calculator Made By ANUP